Grey Fox Site Map

 "High Meadow Camping" on the west end of the Walsh Farm is available for tent camping without vehicles.
 On Wednesday all day and Thursday until noon, you will be able to drive up to the end of the gravel road, drop off your gear, and then drive back down to park in the Grey Fox Car Corral.
 On Sunday you can drive back up to get your gear.
 Campers who park in the Car Corral are eligible to win prizes, including a ticket to next year's festival (see below).

 WHO CAN CAMP?

-Camping is included in the price of a FULL FESTIVAL TICKET.
+The FULL FESTIVAL TICKET includes camping.
+There is a $20.00 fee to park on the festival site.
+The $20 parking fee is fully refundable if you park your car in the Car Corral for the duration of the festival.
 Kids 12 and under are free when accompanied by a ticketed adult.
-Camping begins at 7:00 AM Wednesday (the day before the Main Stage music begins) and ends at the close of the festival on Sunday at 7:00 p.m.
+Camping begins at 7:00 am Wednesday (the day before the Main Stage music begins) and ends at 7:00 pm Sunday.
 Day visitors must leave the premises following the show each night.
 Grey Fox sells only 4000 camping tickets, and since we usually sell out prior to opening day, we strongly suggest getting your tickets early.

 WHEN CAN I ARRIVE?

 Camping at the festival begins at 7:00 AM Wednesday (the day before the Main Stage music begins).
 For those wishing to camp nearby earlier, there are options: (1) a group called "The Foxholers" will be camped at a farm about four miles from Grey Fox beginning a week prior to Grey Fox.
 For information visit the Foxhole Web Site or e-mail Scott.
 The Foxhole Pickin' Party is a completely separate event, not connected to Grey Fox.
 (2) For a list of commercial campgrounds nearby, contact Greene County Tourism.